ee-minikube/hello/README.md

 ## Deploying ingress controller

-You then need to deploy the ingress controller which is done by choosing the correct namespace ie helloworld on the left band menu then click on ingresses followed by the + top right
+You then need to deploy the ingress controller which will give you an nginx instance  which is done by choosing the correct namespace ie helloworld on the left band menu then click on ingresses followed by the + top right

 ```bash
 kubectl config set-context minikube --namespace helloworld